-- Keep canned foods at a cool temp to keep them refreshed.
+- Keep canned foods at a cool temp.

-- I suggest labeling all tinned foods with the time bought and keeping in note the suggested 2 life year span.
-One may also record the correct upon the box’s label.
+- Label all tinned foods with the time bought and keep in note the suggested two-year life span.
+One may also record the correct date upon the box’s label.

 - Buying damaged cans isn’t a huge problem if you expect to utilize the canned items within the following several weeks.
 Damaged cans can be found at a discount, but if you’re storing food, dented cans are a no-no.